Steven Taylor (footballer): Gulf United FC

 On 23 January 2022, Taylor was announced as the head coach of Gulf United, an academy based in the United Arab Emirates.
 On 26 May, Taylor managed his side to a 3–1 win over Fleetwood United in the UAE Third Division League play-off final, achieving promotion to the UAE Second Division league.

+After gaining promotion in their first season, Gulf United went on to become champions the UAE Second Division, winning promotion in a history making season which saw them become the first team to achieve back-to-back promotions in the history of UAE Football.
+Taylor praised the club stating "I've got good people upstairs who let me just concentrate on the football."

+On 31 August 2023 Gulf United announced that Steven Taylor had left by mutual agreement.
+During his time at the club, Taylor had won back to back promotions.